 One last thing, for you telescope users: from February 11, 1996, to September 4, 2009, the south side of Saturn’s rings was facing in Earth’s direction.
 Since then, we’ve been looking at the north side of the rings.
 Throughout the most of 2016, the rings are inclined at about 26o from edge-on.
 The inclination will increase to a maximum of nearly 27o by the end of the year.

 Saturn basics.
 Earth travels around the sun once a year, while Saturn takes about 29-and-a-half years to orbit the sun once.
 Earth’s orbit is smaller, and we move faster than this outer planet.
 So once a year, we pass between Saturn and the sun and gain another lap on the planet.

 You might realize from what I just said that Saturn is relatively slow-moving in orbit and, therefore, slow to change its position against the background stars.
 That’s why the early stargazers called it the oldest of the old sheep.

 Like all planets, Saturn is lovely to gaze upon.
 Its golden color is fascinatingly reminiscent of wonderful spacecraft photos of Saturn.
 It’s a real place, after all, not just a light in the sky.
 Plus, Saturn’s brightness waxes and wanes in a subtle way throughout every year, making it fun to watch.

-Bottom line: The best time for viewing the planet Saturn in 2014 will be in May.
+Bottom line: The best time for viewing the planet Saturn in 2016 comes in June and July.
 The ringed planet will be at its brightest and in the sky all night, or nearly so.
 Why?
-Because we’ll pass between Saturn and the sun on May.
-Saturn can be found in the constellation Libra, in between the 1st-magnitude stars Antares and Spica.
+Because we’ll pass between Saturn and the sun on June 3.
+Saturn can be found near the Crown of the Scorpion and the star Antares.
 Enjoy!